 - Don’t walk on your new lawn for around six weeks after laying (although light traffic should be okay after three to four weeks)

 - The first few times you cut your new lawn be very gentle and don’t cut too much off, collect all the grass cuttings straight away

 - Use fertiliser to feed your lawn but only once the lawn has been laid for at least 6 weeks

-So, it’s best to avoid the DIY store’s pallet of composting turf rolls, and order your turf from a trusted company who will deliver freshly harvested turf straight to your door.
+It’s best to avoid the DIY store’s pallet of composting turf rolls.
+Instead order your turf from a trusted company who will deliver freshly harvested turf straight to your door.

 If you would prefer to speak to one of our dedicated customer service team please call us